 Alex Ganum is the owner and head brewer at Upright.
-He grew up drinking his father’s German pilseners and his older brother’s Bells Porter before moving to Portland in 2002, where he decided to give brewing a go and never looked back.
-Seven years later he opened Upright.
-Being co-owner of both the Grain and Gristle and Old Salt Marketplace, don't be surprised to catch him at the bars working on new recipes.
+He grew up drinking in the beer-centric state of Michigan drinking mostly German pilseners and Bells Porter before moving to Portland in 2002, where he decided to give brewing a go and never looked back.
+Seven years later he opened Upright and later co-founded the Grain and Gristle and Old Salt Marketplace.
+Don't be surprised to catch him at both bars working on new recipes.
 When he doesn’t have beer on his mind Alex is probably thinking about what’s next on his plate and what digestif to wash it down with.

 Gerritt Ill fell in love with beer drinking a Sierra Nevada Pale ale at a friend’s house in his home state of New Jersey.
 After moving to Oregon to be closer to the craft brewing culture of the northwest, he began brewing at home.
 Gerritt’s been with Upright since the beginning, first as an intern and now as senior brewer.
 He enjoys Upright’s pale, low alcohol beers as well as anything from the Schlenkerla Brewery in Germany.
 Upright sets its watch to Gerritt’s flawless internal clock, though we generally ignore his belief that Ween should be the only music allowed in the brewery.